Azerbaijan's Central Bank holds foreign exchange auction

 By Eldar Janashvili - Trend:

-According to CBA, demand from the banks at the auction decreased by 10.2 percent or by $6.4 million compared to the previous auction, amounting to $56.5 million.
+According to CBA, demand from the banks at the auction declined by 15.2 percent or by $8.6 million compared to the previous auction, amounting to $49.7 million.

 Considering the number of days remaining before the next scheduled auction, as well as with the aim of ensuring uninterrupted currency trading by the banks, the demand of banks at the auction will be fully provided on weekends.